SrijanBadhya/Debsoc/Running the PES Debsoc.md

 <br>
 <br>

 This document is long.
-I don't want to make you give up the way I gave up halfway through Hadar's matter session (I'm sorry Hadar), ==so this will be the format of the content:==
+I don't want to make you give up the way I gave up halfway through Hadar's matter session on closing (I'm sorry Hadar), ==so this will be the format of the content:==
 In true debate fashion, this book will have my claims about what I think a good action to follow is, and what to keep in mind for decisions.
 - If you believe in the claim and decide to implement it, you can skip the reasons and move on. **(try to skip as many bullet points as you can so that you don't lose the will to read this document)**
 - If you disagree instead, I implore you to read the reasoning behind the claim.
 If you're able to take down these reasons with a better claim, a better system, or outweigh them, then you should go ahead with this better claim.